golemfactory/yagna-docs/payments/layer-2-payments.md

 The net effect is that, with smaller costs and higher transaction throughput, zkSync remains almost as secure as the Ethereum mainnet itself.

 Unfortunately, zkSync also has two major drawbacks.
 The first one is that, while the transaction fees are indeed smaller, they're still uneconomically high for zkSync to serve as a viable platform for Golem, where the transactions happen often and the paid amounts tend to be relatively low.
-The second one is that - zkSync being a closed, single-purpose network - it currently has no potential to sustain DeFi and thus, tokens accumulated by users cannot be used otherwise than only after the specific user exists zkSync, which, because it requires committing a transaction to the Ethereum mainchain, is prohibitively expensive unless the user was able to collect a sizable amount.
+The second one is that - zkSync being a closed, single-purpose network - it currently has no potential to sustain DeFi and thus, tokens accumulated by users cannot be used otherwise than only after the specific user exits zkSync, which, because it requires committing a transaction to the Ethereum mainchain, is prohibitively expensive unless the user was able to collect a sizable amount.

 ### Polygon